Imagine yourself being hungry.

 Blogging (like what I’m doing now) can get me sidetracked like before.
 But I’m approaching blogging now differently than how I approached it before.

 I wanted to blog before to attract an audience and clients.
-Now, I’m blogging to keep myself accountable in writing my novel.
+Now, I’m blogging to keep myself accountable for writing my novel.

 Sure, I still need to work as a writer and VA.
 I have bills to pay anyway.
 But I’m taking a conscious effort of writing my novel every day.
 So that I don’t lose my focus on my end goal.